-The representative of Japan proposes the development of Phase 2 of gtr No. 7 and has incorporated the amendments proposed by the United State of America.
-1/He also proposes the establishment of an informal group for the development of this Phase.
-The informal group will discuss appropriate methods for testing and evaluating injuries due to rear impact crashes.
+1. The representative of Japan proposed the development of Phase 2 of gtr No. 7.
+The amendments proposed by the United State of America were incorporated in the proposal.
+He also proposed the establishment of an informal group for the development of this Phase.
+The informal group received the mandate to discuss appropriate methods for testing and evaluating injuries due to rear impact crashes.